- Why Research

 Current investigation: The team has been studying ROR1, a protein that is normally expressed in the embryo, but is also found in breast and many other cancers.
 Breast cancer cells in which ROR1 is present have characteristics of cancer stem cells, which are cells that can regenerate the tumor and may be responsible for metastasis and recurrence, even after apparently successful therapy.
-The team found that the residual cancer cells remaining after paclitaxel therapy had enriched proportions of cells expressing ROR1 and other cancer stem cell-associated markers.

 Dr. Barbara Parker is a Professor Emeritus of Clinical Medicine at University of San Diego Moores Cancer Center and former Deputy Director of Cancer Medicine for UC San Diego Moores Cancer Center.
 She received her medical degree from Stanford University and her postgraduate training in Internal Medicine and Hematology Oncology from UC San Diego.
 Her practice is devoted to breast cancer and her funded research program involves studies of novel personalized therapies for the treatment of breast cancer, molecular features of breast cancer in underserved populations, the impact of diet and lifestyle on breast cancer outcomes, and the quality of life of breast cancer survivors.
 She is the principal investigator for the Cancer and Leukemia Group B/Alliance clinical trials at UCSD.
 Dr. Parker is the Medical Director for the Women's Healthy Eating and Living Study of over 3,000 breast cancer survivors.
 She is also the principal investigator for ATHENA Breast Health Network at UCSD where she leads efforts in establishing personalized screening and risk assessment for women at the time of mammography.
 She is a co-investigator on the ISPY2 clinical trial in high risk early stage breast cancer and serves on the ISPY2 New Agent Selection Committee.